DEEP VEIN THROMBOSIS (DVT) & BLOOD CLOTS

 – Consume more raw vegetables, vegetable juices, fresh fruits, oats, barley, pulses, and buckwheat.

-– Eat 1 tablespoon of ground flax seed with breakfast and lunch.
+– Eat 1 tablespoon of ground flaxseed with breakfast and lunch.

-– Externally use Venagel (Vogel) and/or Green clay (both give excellent results).
+– Externally use Venagel (Vogel) and/or Green clay (gives excellent results).
 Venagel contains the extract of fresh Horse chestnut (Aesculus hippocastanum) seeds.
 Horse chestnut extracts are commonly associated with the treatment of varicose veins.
 However, Horse chestnut extracts in gels are soothing, providing cooling relief to legs that feel weary, heavy and uncomfortable – fantastic after a night out or a day’s shopping.
 It is also useful for long journeys (especially by plane), during hot weather and can be used during pregnancy.

 – Take formulas with Silica and Bioflavonoids.